SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/afternoon/index.md

 - **Afternoon Workshops**.
 People often spontanously decide to create their own workshops to investigate a particular idea or technology.
-Rooms at the Parish Hall are usually available, or you can hold them at one of the rental houses or in my living room (which has a Chromcast-enable TV).
+Rooms at the Parish Hall are usually available, or you can hold them at one of the rental houses or in my living room (which has a Chromcast-enabled TV).

 - **Rest and Recovery**.
 In case you need rest to get used to the altitude, or to work on your own, or just recover from life.